Forgiveness and Healthy Alternatives Workshop

-The next 8-week Mindful Self-Compassion course is open for registration.
-Those registering by the Early Bird deadline—Saturday, June 15th—will receive a $75 discount off the regular course fee of $425.
-The 8 weekly sessions will take place every Tuesday evening from July 2nd through August 20th from 6PM until 9PM at Le Coeur, 602A Haywood Road, upstairs from West Asheville Yoga.
-The 5-hour mini-retreat on Saturday, August 3rd will be held from 10AM until 3PM in a beautiful rural setting about 30 minutes from downtown Asheville.
-Food will be provided.
+The Fall 2019 8-week Mindful Self-Compassion course, designed by Kristin Neff and Chris Germer, is open for registration.
+Those registering by the Early Bird deadline—Thursday, August 22nd—will receive a $75 discount off the regular course fee of $425.
+The 8 weekly sessions will take place every Thursday evening from September 5th through October 24th from 6PM until 9PM at Le Coeur, 602A Haywood Road, upstairs from West Asheville Yoga.
+The 5-hour mini-retreat on Saturday, October 12th will be held from 10AM until 3PM in a beautiful rural setting close to Asheville.

 What is Mindful Self-Compassion?